fresh-joey/100-days-of-devops-by-kodekloud/day3.md

 sudo vi /etc/ssh/sshd_config
 ```
 - Look for the line `PermitRootLogin yes`

-- Change the value to no as seen below
+- Change it to `PermitRootLogin no`
-`PermitRootLogin no`

 - Restart the Server
 ```shell
 sudo systemctl restart sshd
 ```
+- Verify the configuration by trying to ssh into the server with root user